|“That’s one small step for man …”|

 Hold up your hand in a V and say, “Live long and prosper,” and you’ll be marked as a Trekkie (or a Trekker, depending on who you ask.)

 Remember, “May the force be with you,” from Star Wars?
 Or “Here’s looking at you kid,” and “Play it again, Sam,” from Casablanca?
 Ironically, that last well-known and oft-quoted line isn’t even in the movie.
 Bogart’s actual line was, “You played it for her, you can play it for me.
+If she can stand it, I can.
 Play it.”
 But “Play it again, Sam,” is pithier.

 Some of our most easily remembered phrases from yesteryear come from the least memorable sources.